 1. These terms and conditions apply to the Scheme provided by Transport for London ("TfL").
 The terms and conditions are between TfL and the Legal Owner.
 TfL reserves the right to make changes to these terms and conditions from time to time.

-- The Scheme is part of the Taxi and Private Hire Action Plan launched jointly by the Mayor of London and TfL.
-The Scheme is open to Taxis that meet the Eligibility Criteria as set out below.
-It allows the (i) Legal Owner; or (ii) the Registered Keeper with permission of the Legal Owner of a Taxi to apply to have their Taxi Delicensed by TfL in return for a Payment from TfL if the Application is successful.
-The Scheme will run while funding is in place and Applications will be accepted for assessment.
-The total available funding may increase and decrease at the discretion of TfL.
+2. The Scheme is part of the Taxi and Private Hire Action Plan launched jointly by the Mayor of London and TfL.
+The Scheme is open to Taxis that meet the eligibility criteria as set out in in the eligibility criteria section below.
+It allows the (i) Legal Owner (with permission from the Registered Keeper as applicable); or (ii) the Registered Keeper with permission of the Legal Owner of a Taxi to apply to have their Taxi Delicensed by TfL in return for a Payment from TfL, if the Application is successful.
+The Scheme will run while funding is in place and Applications are accepted for assessment.
+The total available funding may increase or decrease at the discretion of TfL.
 No commitment is made around the duration of the funding term or the total funding available.

-- In these terms and conditions the following words shall have the meaning as set out below:
+3. In these terms and conditions, the following words shall have the meaning as set out below:

-Application means the application submitted by the Legal Owner / or Registered Keeper (acting with permission from the Legal Owner) to TfL to Delicense their Taxi from use as a Taxi in Greater London;
+Application means the application submitted by the Applicant to TfL to Delicence their vehicle from use as a Taxi in Greater London;

 Data Protection Legislation means the Data Protection Act 2018 and Regulation (EU) 2016/679 the General Data Protection Regulation as amended from time to time;

 Delicensing or "Delicence" is the process by which a Taxi is no longer licensed in Greater London by TfL in exchange for an agreed Payment;

 Delicensing Inspection is an inspection process of the Taxi and applicable documentation, conducted at a TfL inspection centre for the purpose of assessing eligibility for the Delicensing Scheme;